 Once you are granted legal aid or a Representation Order, you will not be required to make any financial contribution towards the legal costs of representation in the magistrates’ court.

 Legal aid in the Crown court is also based on means testing.
-Whilst you will automatically qualify for a Representation Order once you have completed and lodged your legal aid application with the court if your case goes to the Crown Court, you may have to pay towards the cost of your defence.
+Whilst you may automatically qualify for a Representation Order once you have completed and lodged your legal aid application, you may have to pay a contribution towards the cost of your defence.
 This could be from your income or from your capital.
 The Court will require you to provide evidence of your income and assets.

 You may have to pay towards the costs if you monthly disposable income is above a certain level.
 If this is the case, you will receive a Contribution Order from the Court and you will have to make payments as required under the Order.
 The first payment will be due within 28 days of your case being committed, sent or transferred for Trial.